 Vintage icons, modern classics, wild cards, not to mention a Fender Telecaster that changed the world.
 We've picked eight killer guitars to suit a wide range of budgets... and each and every one excels at electric blues.

-- Our pick of the best electric guitars for jazz
+- Our pick of the best jazz guitars

 - Need an all-rounder?
 These are the best electric guitars to buy right now